Part Four: The Case for Social Media in Customer Care

 You can read the BT case study here, but we found other case studies with specific ROI numbers like BT’s hard to find.
 Perhaps this is because organizations haven’t built their Net Easy scores and correlated them to their bottom-line numbers.
 Perhaps organizations view their social media customer care as a competitive advantage and like to keep it to themselves.
 Or perhaps the social media customer care industry is still maturing while marketers, who clog up the case study bandwidth, don’t yet know what to do with social media customer care data.

 Still, it’s clear organizations are taking note.
 For instance, Microsoft launched a branded online community to offer support for the launch of its Power BI product and help a support team that was quickly overwhelmed.
 It built and cultivated a branded online community forum to generate user support, and claims a $1 million per month savings in support costs.
 In 2015 the Intercontinental Hotel Group, with its 20 social media customer care agents, reported that they’re keeping “remediation lower than we initially forecasted” with social media customer care, and planned to increase their investment in it.
 When a Starwood Hotels and Resorts team member was asked if their social channels are deflecting traffic away from traditional channels, they gave this answer: “Absolutely.
 Instead of emailing or calling, customers are reaching out through social media channels.
 In 2014, approximately 1.1 million messages came through our brand channels alone.”
 Adobe, having made a monumental shift from the boxed software days of Creative Suite to the online, subscription-based Create Cloud, put social media customer care at the center of its support strategy: “Social plays an important role in that it allows Adobe to meet our customers where they are at versus insisting they come to us.
 One of the unique support options we’ve been able to provide through social media is facilitating customers to help other customers […] they crave the social validation.”
 For Adobe, social media customer care facilitated “new solutions that […] make it easier for new Creative Cloud members to learn from more tenured community leaders.”
-(The last three examples come from this study.)
+(The last three examples come from a Social Media Today white paper that has been taken down from the web.)

 When Adobe Creative Suite moved out of the box and online, so did their customer care.